Khadijat98/tic-tac-toe/README.md

 This created an empty string and added the value of the square that was selected to this string, which had a max length of three, concatenating the "Xs" and "Os".

 **Function for Checking for a Winning Pattern**
-This used the previous function to determine which player had one the game, based on the values of the selected squares.
+This used the previous function to determine which player had won the game, based on the values of the selected squares.
 If the overall combination of strings was equal to "OOO", player one was the winner, so the winning pattern of squares was highlighted with orange and a banner congratulating them by name was displayed.
 If the overall combination of strings was equal to "XXX", this indicated player two's win.
 The winning combination of squares was highlighted turquoise and a banner congratulating this player by name was displayed.

 The tic-tac-toe grid was numbered as follows:
 [1, 2, 3